DavHau/nix-portable/README.md

 ### Goals:
   - make it extremely simple to install nix
   - make nix work in restricted environments (containers, HPC, ...)
-  - be able to use the official binary cache (by simulating the /nix/store)
+  - be able to use the official binary cache (by virtualizing the /nix/store)
-  - make it easy to distribute nix (via other package managers)
+  - make it easy to distribute nix as a dependency of other projects

 ### Tested on the following systems/environments:
   * Distros (x86_64):